vectordotdev/timber-elixir/README.md

 <details><summary><strong>When to use metadata or events?</strong></summary><p>

-At it's basic level, both metadata and eventa serve the same purpose: they add structured data to your logs.
+At it's basic level, both metadata and events serve the same purpose: they add structured data to your logs.
 And anyone that's implemented structured logging know's this can quickly get out of hand.
 This is why we created events.
 Here's how we recommend using them:

-1. Use `events` when the log cleanly maps to an event that is core to your business.
-Something that you'd like to alert on, graph, or use in a meaningful way.
+1. Use `events` when the log cleanly maps to an event that you'd like to alert on, graph, or use in a meaningful way.
+Typically something that is core to your business or application.
 2. Use metadata for debugging purposes; when you simply want additional insight without polluting the message.

-### Example: Logging that a payment was rejected
+### Example 1: Logging that a payment was rejected

 This is clearly an event that is meaningful to your business.
 You'll probably want to alert and graph this data.
 So let's log it as an official event: